 Students lacking adequate preparation in literature or language may be admitted conditionally until they remedy any deficiencies.

-- The PhD requires 72 credit hours of coursework and dissertation hours.
+- The PhD in Francophone Studies requires 78 credit hours of coursework and dissertation hours.

-- At least 48 of those credits must be in coursework at the graduate level.
-Please note that UL Lafayette recognizes only coursework completed in the fifth year of university study and beyond as graduate level.
+- At least 54 of those credits must be in coursework at the graduate level.
+Please note that UL recognizes only coursework completed in the fifth year of university study and beyond as graduate level.
 This is important to consider if you hold degrees from international institutions.
-Please note that credits earned at international institutions must be transferred to UL Lafayette.
+Please note that credits earned at international institutions must be transferred to UL.
 The student must initiate the transfer process.
 We advise students to make the transfer request as early as possible in order to ascertain the exact number of credits that will be transferred.
+Credits earned for thesis work cannot be transferred.

-- At least 21 of the 48 hours of coursework must be completed after the Masters degree.
+- At least 30 of the 54 hours of coursework must be completed at UL Lafayette.

 - At least half of the hours of coursework must be earned at the 500 and 600 levels.